sergiofontes/lean-bem/README.md

 ```

 ### SCSS/Less
-If you prefer to use SCSS (or Less) with mixins and its variables, use this structure
+A SCSS (or Less) file structure.
+Set variables, mixins and functions in the `mixins/` folder, and re-use them throughout the other blocks.
 ```
     scss/
     ├── base/
+    │   ├── mixins.scss
     │   ├── typography.scss
     │   ├── grid_n_spacing.scss
     │   ├── motion.scss